 Integrating Special Populations Program

-The Integrating Special Populations Program connects Mayo Clinic researchers with populations that have been historically underrepresented and underserved in health research.
+The Integrating Special Populations Program enhances the engagement of special populations through innovative strategies that support research teams and by addressing and supporting the priorities of special populations that have been historically underrepresented and underserved in health research.
 The goal of the program is to ensure that people from these groups have the opportunity to engage — both as stakeholders and as participants — in research that addresses their health concerns and improves the health of their communities.

 The Integrating Special Populations Program focuses on the following groups of people: